Lost Cause (Billie Eilish song): Music and lyrics

-Music journalists described "Lost Cause" as a soft rock, downtempo, R&B, and jazz song.
-Taking elements from trip-hop, funk, and 1950s jazz music, it features a crooning vocal style and minimalist instrumentation that consists of drums, a bassline, synthesizers, and acoustic guitar.
+Music journalists described "Lost Cause" as a downtempo, funk, and soft rock song.
+Taking elements from 1950s jazz, R&B, and trip-hop, it features a crooning vocal style and minimalist instrumentation that consists of drums, a bassline, synthesizers, and acoustic guitar.
 The guitar contains a reverberating effect.
 In an interview with Vevo, Eilish disclosed that she intended for Happier Than Ever to sound like a "timeless record".
 To this end, she sought to recreate the musical styles of jazz artists like Frank Sinatra, Julie London, and Peggy Lee on much of the album tracks, including "Lost Cause".
 The song has a duration of 3 minutes and 32 seconds.

 The lyrics celebrate independence from an ex-partner, whom Eilish deems a "lost cause" in the refrain.
 In the verses, she communicates how she has gotten over the break-up, judging them to be unworthy of her attention due to the person's detachment from the relationship.
 Eilish sings about her first impressions of the ex-partner, that she thought they were just shy, but she realizes that they were emotionally immature, apathetic towards her feelings, and egotistical.
 Reflecting on her expectations, she recalls how she trusted the person to work on their flaws as the relationship progressed but to no avail.

 During the refrain, Eilish calls out the ex-partner's perception of themself as an "outlaw".
 To humble them, she criticizes their irresponsibility by pointing out their state of unemployment.
 The first pre-chorus, the lyrics before the refrain, contains the lines "I sent you flowers / Did you even care?"; the second pre-chorus contains the lines "Gave me no flowers / Wish I didn't care".
 Callie Ahlgrim of Insider interpreted the difference in wording as demonstrative of Eilish's insecurities in spite of her celebratory facade: "[the lines expose] the imbalance of love and affection that continues to haunt her."